The Royal Family and Court

 - In the Series Finale, Sofia and Prisma are trapped inside the Amulet, and would have been for a long time had Cedric not come up with his magic spell that involved everyone contributing their magic.

 - Chuck Cunningham Syndrome: The Amulet never summons Pocahontas, Elsa and Anna, or Moana before its princess-summoning power is removed.
 Presumably, Pocahontas never appeared due to the controversial reception of her movie's depiction of Native Americans, Moana due to her film being too recent, while Elsa is a queen now, and Anna was teased... only for Olaf to appear instead because the amulet was acting up that episode.
 Craig Gerber confirmed that Anna and Elsa did not appear in the show to avoid contradicting with the then-upcoming Frozen 2.
-Though, Pocahontas is referenced in one episode and Elsa & Anna (and/or Olaf) are referenced in the Series Finale when Sofia falls into the Amulet.
+Though, Pocahontas is referenced when Sofia enters the Secret Library for the first time and Elsa & Anna (and/or Olaf) are referenced in the Series Finale when Sofia falls into the Amulet.

 - Empathic Weapon: Not so much a weapon, but it is responsive to its wearer's emotions and actions.
 Initially seems to be because of Elena, but the amulet seems sentient without her anyway.
 The Amulet also appears to reflect the magic of its bearer, as it gave Cedric the HeelFace Revolving Door a rapid series of playful hexes and powers, and the two bearers known to have received abilities are both magically-inclined to some degree.